It is essential that you read the guidance document before completing the application form as it provides more detail about each section.

 - deliver tangible resources or products which are developed and tested as part of the project, and provide these to Skills for Care when the project ends

-If you are delivering Health and Social Care QCF qualifications as part of the project, it will be necessary to complete the National Minimum Data Set for Social Care (NMDS-SC) as set out in the requirements for completing NMDS-SC.
+Where projects include Health and Social Care qualifications or non-accredited learning programmes delivered under licence by our endorsed providers, it will be necessary to complete the National Minimum Data Set for Social Care (NMDS-SC) as set out in the requirements for completing the NMDS-SC.